Xilinx/kria-bist/docs/src/modules/tpm.md

 ## Test Execution

-Example commands for this module are provided below (KV260):
+The example commands for this module are provided below (KV260):

 ```bash
 pytest-3 --board kv260 -m tpm			// Run all tests in this module